cecivale/cov-europe-bdmm-prime/analyses/201014_europe2_specs.md

 - Enforce that sampling proportion should be the same before and after the Jan 23 breakpoint for all demes except Hubei.
-We have to modify the sampling proportion operator scaler for each deme to be equal between Epochs 2 and 3.
-We do it with the operator `feast.operators.BlockScaleOperator`.
-Lines 349-368 of xml.
+Done with SmartScaleOperator and initial values.

 - Add trajectory logger (BDDM-Prime)